quentinjamet/quentinjamet.github.io/publications.md

  1. **Le Sommer J.** and S. Griffies.
 Science of Ocean Climate Models.
 In preparation for *Encyclopedia of Ocean Sciences*
  1. C. Bricaud, **J. Le Sommer** et al. Grid degradation algorithm for passive tracer transport in NEMO ocean circulation model.
 In preparation for *Geophysical Model Development*
  1. **Le Sommer** et al. NATL60 : A North Atlantic ocean circulation model dataset based on NEMO for preparing SWOT altimeter mission.
 In preparation for *Geophysical Model Development*.
+ 1. Gomez-Navarro et al. Investigating the capacity of SWOT to detect fine scale oceanic structures in the Western Mediterranean.
+In preparation for *Remote Sensing*

 ## Submitted papers and papers in revision

 1. Fresnay S., A. Ponte, S. Le Gentil, **J. Le Sommer**.
 Reconstruction of the 3-D dynamics from surface variables in a high-resolution simulation of North Atlantic.
 Submitted to *Journal of Geophysical Research*, under revision.